DavWa/MTK/README.md

 Launch it with `$ ponte -c config.js`.

+We can then found a database named ponte in mongodb which saved all the data with the tag "retain=True" for ponte broker.

 For a further look of Ponte you can visit [Ponte A](http://www.eclipse.org/ponte/) or the [Ponte Project](https://github.com/eclipse/ponte).